|Kelly Frech (courtesy Jeanne Frech)|

 One of Kelly's roommates said she visited Bergseth while he was incarcerated in the Seminole County jail.
 Late last year she announced that she was going to follow him to Missouri when he was extradited.
 The friend said, "We begged her not to go.....we told her it was crazy and said what would you do if it was one of us.
 She said....tell you not to go.
 But she wouldn't listen to her own advice and went anyway."

 |Adam Bergseth sent the photo on the left to a friend shortly before he was shot - the photo on the right is a mug shot from the Seminole County sheriff's office|

 The roommate says he attempted to reach Kelly around the Christmas holiday's and Bergseth answered her phone and told him she was asleep.
 Kelly never returned that phone call, according to the friend.

-Erica Chaffin, the woman at whoms home Bergseth was shot in Marionville, said Bergseth attempted to get her to cash checks belonging to Frech and another woman named "Jillian or Julianne Phipps."
+Erica Chaffin, the woman at whoms home Bergseth was shot in Marionville, said Bergseth attempted to get her to cash checks belonging to Frech and another woman named "Jillian or Julianne Phipps or Phillips."

 Chaffin said she asked Bergseth about a "horrible" smell in his car.
 "He said he had been messing around with a woman and her boyfriend found out and dumped pig's blood in it."

 Marionville police chief Mark Webb says the smell of death prompted him to go to Bergseth's home at 1231 W. Edgewood in Springfield after he couldn't get the SPD interested in his case.

 Webb said he notified SPD about "a smell of human decomposition" in the Mitsubishi Eclipse, which belonged to Frech, that Bergseth had driven to Marionville.
 "They didn't seem interested at first," said Webb.